IDV Bridge SaaS

 Integration Guide

 Enrolling a user with a "selfie" via our Authentication Service is a straightforward process, but please note it's imperative that clients consider the appropriate security measures that need to be followed during implementation.
+There are three fundamental steps to the process:

 In order to perform an enrollment you must make a post request to the Web SDK server, with the following path: